Montana State Bobcats: Skiing

 Montana State Bobcats Alpine and Nordic Ski team compete in the Rocky Mountain Intercollegiate Ski Association and the NCAA Western Region and has produced 13 national champions.
 The Bobcat Nordic and alpine ski program venues at Bridger Bowl and Bohart Ranch have hosted six NCAA National Championships.
 The Big Sky Conference dropped its sponsorship of skiing and four other sports after the 1974 season.

 Spirit Squad

 The Montana State Spirit Squad is broken down into the Cheer team and Dance team.

+National championships

+Montana State has won four national championships (one shared due to a tie), with three being in the NCAA.